NerdyBookClub/intro-to-c/README.md

 C source code files have (by convention) the filename extension `.c`.
 To compile a C source code file, type `$ gcc <FILE>.c`, where `<FILE>` is the name of the source code file.
 You can run those compiled binary files by saying `$ ./a.out`.

 By default, the compiler will output your executable to a file in the same directory called `a.out`.
 If you don't want your binary to be called `a.out`, you can use the `-o` option to change the name of the output file.
 For example, `$ gcc program.c -o program` will compile the source code file `program.c` and output the compiled binary to a file called `program`.

+Now that you know how to compile a C program, it's time to try [writing one](https://github.com/NerdyBookClub/intro-to-c/blob/master/assignment1/Assignment%201.md).